OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ](../../images/upload-add-in.png)
 1. Verify that the add-in loaded successfully.
 You will see a **PnP contextual tabs** button on the **Home** tab on the ribbon.

-You can take the following actions to try out the add-in and the contextual tab.
+Take the following actions to try out the add-in and the contextual tab.

 - Use the task pane to import data from either the the mock Excel file, or mock SQL Database.
 Selecting **Import data** in the task pane creates the sales table.
 - Select a cell, or range, inside the sales table to display the **Table Data** contextual tab on the ribbon.